Harriet Pattison

-Harriet Pattison is an American landscape architect.
+Harriet Pattison (October 29, 1928 – October 2, 2023) was an American landscape architect.

 Early life and education

-Pattison was born in Chicago, Illinois.
+Pattison was born in Chicago, Illinois on October 29, 1928.
 She was the youngest of the seven children of William Lawrence and Bonnie Abbott.
 She attended the Francis Parker School in Chicago.
-In 1951, she graduated with a B.A. from the University of Chicago.
-Pattison also studied acting at the Yale School of Drama and took graduate philosophy courses at the University of Edinburgh.
+In 1951, she graduated with a BA from the University of Chicago.
+She also studied acting at the Yale School of Drama and took graduate philosophy courses at the University of Edinburgh.
 After, she moved to Philadelphia to study piano under Edith Braun at the Curtis Institute of Music.
 In 1958, she met architect Louis Kahn.
 Kahn began a relationship with her and encouraged her study of landscape architecture.

 Career

 Pattison's first landscape architecture apprenticeship was at the offices of modernist landscape architect Dan Kiley in Vermont.
 She received a MA in landscape architecture at the University of Pennsylvania in 1967, studying with Ian McHarg, Roberto Burle Marx, M. Paul Friedberg, and others.
 Pattison also designed a master plan for the 125 acre The Hershey Company headquarters.

 After graduating from University of Pennsylvania, she joined the landscape architecture firm of George Patton.
 She collaborated with Louis Kahn on several projects.
 Together, they designed the Kimbell Art Museum and Four Freedoms Park on Roosevelt Island in New York City.